Kelias-42/DSLR/README.md

 This project's main goal is to solve a classification problem and by doing so, learning about data analysis, data visualization and Machine Learning techniques.
 I was given a training dataset and a testing dataset which are in the resources folder.
 In them there are Hogwart students who need to be put in one of 4 houses according to their grades in many different subjects.
 In order to do that, I first familiarized myself with basic data visualization techniques as well as data analysis in order to select the most interesting features.
-I then made a training program generating weights which will be used by the prediction program to assign students to their House.
+I then made a training program generating weights which will be used by the prediction program to assign students to their house.

 # Required packages
 * Numpy